IbrahimPrice/hello-world/README.md

 # hello-world
-Lighting a match, just keeping it lit.
+Light the world, & keep it lit.